ChrisWiegman/chriswiegman.com/content/policies.md

 ## Image Credits

 Images on this site come from a few sources.
-Primarily I use [http://www.dreamstime.com/](Dreamstime), [http://depositphotos.com/](Depositphotos), [https://unsplash.com/](Unsplash) and [http://www.istockphoto.com/](iStock Photo) where I either pay for the rights to use many of the images on this site or utilize images provided for free with the appropriate license.
-In other cases, particularly in product reviews, I use logos for products and organizations found on their websites and used under [https://en.wikipedia.org/wiki/Fair_use](Fair Use).
+Primarily I use [Dreamstime](http://www.dreamstime.com/ "Dreamstime photos"), [Depositphotos](http://depositphotos.com/ "Depositphotos"), [Unsplash](https://unsplash.com/ "Unsplash free photos") and [iStock Photo](http://www.istockphoto.com/ "iStock Photo") where I either pay for the rights to use many of the images on this site or utilize images provided for free with the appropriate license.
+In other cases, particularly in product reviews, I use logos for products and organizations found on their websites and used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use "Wikipedia primer on fair use").

-If you find an image on this site that you feel shouldn't be here please [mailto:contact@chriswiegman.com](contact me) and I will take care of it.
+If you find an image on this site that you feel shouldn't be here please [contact me](mailto:contact@chriswiegman.com "Email Chris Wiegman") and I will take care of it.

 ## Code Credits

-As for the design of the site itself, inspiration and code came from a few places.
-The idea of an archive site and homepage layout was taken from [https://ar.al](Aral Balkan).
-Most of the rest of the layout is from the [https://github.com/vividvilla/ezhil](Ezhil) Hugo theme which is also what I used as a base for the markup itself.
-Finally, most of the responsive work, especially the menu, came from [https://gitea.chriswiegman.com/chriswiegman/chriswiegman-theme](my own WordPress theme) which powered this site up until last year.
+As for the design of the site itself, inspiration came from a few places.
+The idea of an archive site and homepage layout was taken from [Aral Balkan](https://ar.al "Aral Balkan").
+Most of the rest of the layout is from the [Ezhil](https://github.com/vividvilla/ezhil "Ezhil Hugo theme") Hugo theme which is also what I used as a base for the markup itself.
+Finally, most of the responsive work, especially the menu, came from [my own WordPress theme](https://gitea.chriswiegman.com/chriswiegman/chriswiegman-theme "the old ChrisWiegman.com WordPress theme") which powered this site up until last year.